 Absenteeism is a really big problem for organizations these days.
 Speaking from the financial point of view, it can have effects so strong that they may shut down companies.

 However, if treated systematically and patiently, absenteeism can easily be reduced to negligible levels.
-All you have to do is give this problem the attention it deserves and dedicate some time to solving it.
+All you have to do is give this problem the attention it deserves and dedicates some time to solve it.

 Alsco is your partner in this effort.
 Alsco’s rental services are a great way to keep your company’s premises fresh and clean for the benefit of your employees, clients and yourself.